 Logging in to e-resources

-For all electronic resources, the Library Catalogue gives the years available, the link to the resource and (where necessary) individual passwords that may be required.
+For all electronic resources, Search@Library gives the years available, the link to the resource and (where necessary) individual passwords that may be required.
+You will need to click on the item title to view the full record.

 - You do not need a password to access most e-resources on campus

 - Some e-journals, especially those from smaller publishers, use a special username and password for access.
-Find the e-journal you want in the Library Catalogue and click "View password" (Classic Catalogue) or "more info" (Search@Library) for details
+Find the e-journal you want using Search@Library, and follow the "View availability" link.
+In the record click "View password" for details.

-If you access resources without using the Library Catalogue, you may find the process confusing.
-The University is a member of the UK Access Management Federation and publishers often present the login information in different ways.
+If you access resources without using Search@Library, you may find the process confusing as publishers often present the login information in different ways.

 The sections below show the key terms to look out for and corresponding login screens.